Davenchy/service_generator/README.md

 ## Usage

-The script is interactive, asks you some questions with suggested answers if possible and generates the service file at the end.
+The script works in interactive mode only!!

 The script has 3 modes:
-- `create` to generate a new service.
+- `Create` to generate a new empty and unusable service.
-- `remove` to remove a service.
+- `Control` to control a service (Start/Stop/Enable/Disable/Logs/...).
-- `edit` to edit an existing service using vim.
+- `Edit` to edit a service (add/remove directives to control service behavior).

-### Asked Questions

-- Service Name
-- Service Description
-- Working Directory
-- Executable Path
-- User
-- Group
-- After
-- WantedBy

-- Edit using vim
-- Enable service on boot time
-- Start the service now

 ## Screenshots